Bouni/drkblutspende/README.md

 ### Data source

-The data is fetched from https://www.spenderservice.net/
+The data is fetched from https://www.spenderservice.net/.

+**Warning:**
+As this is no official API this component can break at any time if they decide to change their website structure.

 ### Installation: